A Timeline of Changes to How Oracle Licenses Java

 • Only Java model available is Employee-based license – need to license all FT, PT, temp employees, and contractors.

-• Existing Java subscription clients can renew Java contracts under the same “terms” and “Metrics”.
+• Existing Java subscription clients can renew Java contracts under the same “terms” and “metrics”.

 2022